3 Ways Self-knowledge Makes You Strong

 Characteristics of an emotion include clarity, intensity, and pleasure or pain.
 If you don’t know what an emotion feels like, here are some examples for you to explore more closely:

-Anxiety – The immediate sense of irritation that may be present when faced with a particular situation.
+Anxiety – The immediate irritation present when faced with a particular situation.

 Disillusioned – The feeling that everything is not as good as it seems.